tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Starting from the beginning, immediately upon the first awareness of a non-existent dot in the void of nothingness, that awareness and intention began self-replicating into smaller and smaller divisions.
 These divisions stop at some point where no sustainable patterns can be achieved, perhaps because the difference is too small or weak, or the dissimilarities are too great, or other reasons.
 The depth of a tholon’s scope can be described as the difference between two states, the delta of the duality of that scope, similar to the definition of voltage we saw above, which presumably gets smaller and smaller with each generation (but not necessarily).

+*Sidenote: If we accept that the smallest thing that can exist is 1.616x10^-35^m (Planck’s constant) and the Universe is 2.8x10^+12^m in diameter, then we can say that the entire scale of reality can be represented within the first 182 iterations of the thologram given that each child is half the size of the parent.
+Of course, size my not mean anything here as the thologram is not only conceptual, but also multidimensional… but it’s still an interesting details.*

 As the parents and children of a tholon change, so too will that tholon adapt to these changes by having its scope adjusted.
 In doing so the thologram is *problem-solving* in real-time.
 More than that, it is doing this in a heuristic manner, i.e. a manner based on experience.
 How?
 Because the (only successful) changes that have been made in the past resulted in changes (of which only the successful remain) to the entire thologram and the consequence of those changes define the context of each tholon’s current condition.

 This is not very different from the idea that the wave function for any and every single electron extends to every corner of existence.
 The wave function of one electron on your ballpoint pen in your desk drawer is interfering with the wave function of every other electron in the Universe (albeit on an infinitesimally small range).